MorganBergen/software-engineering/notes/06-intro-c++/README.md

 ## function overloading

+- c++ enables several functions of the same name to be defined, as long as they have different signatures
+- the c++ compiler selects the proper function to call by examining the number, types, and order of the arguments in the call
+- function overloading is used to create several functions of the same name that perform similar tasks, but on different data types

 ## function templates

 -  if the program logic and operator are identifical for each data type, overloading may be performed more compactly and convently by using function templates